balintbiro/balintbiro/README.md

 ### Hi there 👋, my name is Bálint
 I am from Hungary and I work as a data scientist for _VOIS (Budapest) and as an early stage researcher for the Hungarian University of Agriculture and Life Sciences (Gödöllő).

+Skills:
-Skills: Python / R / SQL
+  - Programming languages: Python / R / SQL
+  - Cloud computing platforms: AWS, GCP
+  - Databases: NCBI, Ensembl, UniProt, Ignite, HGI

 - 🔭 I’m currently working on:
   - ML based, data driven business optimisation tasks